AndyHazz/All-Killer-PinHP-rom-sorter/README.md

 - Sports
 - Vs Fighting

-Everything else will be put in a hidden '[Leftovers]' folder
+Everything else will be put in a hidden '[Leftovers]' folder, which you can still access by selectring the extra blank line below the visible folders.

 ## Use the correct rom set
 The included rom lists are specifically for AdvanceMame (0.106).
 Other rom sets may have different zip filenames and the results won't be as good for you.